chatsimple

 Read More

-COMMUNITY COOKING WITH THE CO-OP: April 24 from 5:30-6:30pm on Zoom.
-For this month’s recipe, Coos Head’s Produce Manager, Marlow, will be making Vegan Trumpet Royale “Scallops” with baby bok choy.
+COMMUNITY COOKING WITH THE CO-OP: August 28 from 5:30-6:30pm on Zoom.
+For this month’s recipe, culinary instructor, Valerie Verkerke, will be making Stuffed Portobellos & Summer Salad.
 Register for this virtual event @ https://bit.ly/3powyqG

-Age Cafe: Friday, April 18 from 10am-12pm at the Bandon Public Library.
+Age Cafe: Third Friday of each month 10am-12pm at the Bandon Public Library.
 Lively conversations with fellow community members featuring discussion topics centered around aging well.
 For ages 19-99+.

 Healthy Living - Classes